solarslurpi/GrowBuddies/docs/index.md

 growBuddy Buddies monitor and maintain the best grow experience.

 TODO: picture of grow tent with snifferbuddy.
-Then to the side a picture of vaporbuddy....
+Then to the side a picture of mistBuddy....

 The available features will evolve incrementally over time.
 Currently available Buddies:
 - [SnifferBuddy](snifferbuddy.md)